Gail Bird and Yazzie Johnson: History

 In 1981, Bird and Johnson won Best of Show at the Santa Fe Indian Market.
 More recently, they have become famous for their necklaces which often carry designs on the reverse side of bezel-set stones which reflect symbols that are personalized to the intended wearer.
 They use an overlay technique, which they describe as "underlay", that was inspired by Charles Loloma's stone inlay designs on the interior sides of rings and bracelets.
+In 1991, they began to incorporate carved stone into their work.

-The couple live and work in northern New Mexico.

-The jewelry works of Bird and Johnson are included in the permanent collections of several museums, including the British Museum, the Museum of Arts and Design, the National Museum of Scotland and the Smithsonian Institution.
+The couple live and work in northern New Mexico.The jewelry works of Bird and Johnson are included in the permanent collections of several museums, including the British Museum, the Museum of Arts and Design, the National Museum of Scotland and the Smithsonian Institution.

 In 2022, the Heard Museum acquired one of the largest and most complex pieces every made by the artists, entitled All Things Hopi Belt.
 The belt was made in 2005 for Martha Hopkins Lanman Struever, a scholar of Hopi art and culture.
-The buckle reverse of a Hopi design of a hand with a bracelet refers to Struever’s love of jewelry.
+The buckle reverse of a Hopi design of a hand with a bracelet refers to Struever's love of jewelry.
 The belt is silver with 18k gold applique and embellished with Yowah opals, coral, turquoise, petrified pinecone and various jaspers and agates (see photo).

-In 2007 the book “Shared Images: The Innovative Jewelry of Yazzie Johnson and Gail Bird” was written about Johnson and Bird’s jewelry work.
+In 2007 the book “Shared Images: The Innovative Jewelry of Yazzie Johnson and Gail Bird” was written about Johnson and Bird's jewelry work.

+Collections

+Bird and Johnson's work is held in numerous collections including the Smithsonian Institution, the Heard Museum, the National Museum of the American Indian, the Museum of Fine Arts Boston, Eddie Basha Collection, among others.